-Amenemope was an ancient Egyptian Pharaoh of the 21st dynasty, who was also the son and the successor of Psusennes I. The Grave Mask is made of gold and cartonnage.
-Other funerary goods, including funerary masks which portray the king as young, can also be found in Cairo Museum.
+Amenemope was an ancient Egyptian pharaoh of the 21st dynasty, who was also the son and successor of Psusennes I. The Grave Mask of King Amenemope is made of gold and cartonnage, while other funerary goods, including masks that portray the king as young, can be found in Cairo Museum.

-The Pallette of Narmer, or Narmer Palette, is the “first historical document in the world” according to the American Egyptologist Bob Brier.
-The palette dates back to the 31st century BC, and holds some of the earliest hieroglyphic engravings that have ever been found.
-It is believed that the palette portrays King Narmer’s unification of the Upper and Lower Egypt.
+The Palette of Narmer, or Narmer Palette, is the “first historical document in the world,” according to American Egyptologist Bob Brier.
+The palette dates back to the 31st century BCE and holds some of the earliest hieroglyphic engravings ever found.
+It is believed the palette portrays King Narmer’s unification of Upper and Lower Egypt.

-Pseusennes I’s tomb was discovered by professor Pierre Montent, a French Egyptologist, in Tanis 1940.
-Unluckily, due to the moisture in the ground in Lower Egypt, most of the wooden objects had disintegrated.
-But the mask which is made of gold and lapis lazuli, a deep blue semi-precious stone, was recovered.
-The mask is considered as “one of the masterpieces of the treasure[s] of Tanis.”
+The tomb of Pseusennes I was discovered by professor Pierre Montent, a French Egyptologist, in Tanis in 1940.
+Unfortunately, due to the moisture in the ground in Lower Egypt, most of the wooden objects had disintegrated.
+But the mask, which is made of gold and lapis lazuli, a deep blue semi-precious stone, was recovered.
+The mask is considered one of the masterpieces of the treasures of Tanis.

-Menkaura, Mykerinos, or Menkheres, an ancient Egyptian pharaoh and king of the 4th dynasty, was the son of Khafra and the grandson of Khufu and the builder of the smallest pyramid in Giza.
-The Menkaure statue is made of greywacke, a grey earthy rock characterized by its hardness and dark colour.
+Menkaura, Mykerinos or Menkheres, an ancient Egyptian pharaoh and king of the 4th dynasty, was the son of Khafra and the grandson of Khufu as well as builder of the smallest pyramid in Giza.
+The Statue of Menkaure is made of greywacke, a grey earthy rock characterized by its hardness and dark colour.

-Akhenaten, Echnaton, Akhenaton, Ikhnaton, or Khauenaten, was an ancient Egyptian king of 18th dynasty who ruled for 17 years and was known for abandoning the traditional egyptian polytheism and introducing monolatrism.
-The statue of Akhenaton was built on the Amarna style, which was mainly characterised by a sense of movement in the images with raised heads.
+Akhenaten, Echnaton, Akhenaton, Ikhnaton or Khauenaten, was an ancient Egyptian king of the 18th dynasty who ruled for 17 years and was known for abandoning traditional Egyptian polytheism and introducing monolatrism.
+The statue of Akhenaton was built in the Amarna style, which was mainly characterised by a sense of movement in the images with raised heads.

-Wendjebauendjed was an ancient Egyptian general and a high priest from the reign of Psusennes I of 21st dynasty.
-He held many remarkable military, religious and administrative titles which gave him the honour of being buried in the royal nicropolis although he wan’t of a royal decendent.
+Wendjebauendjed was an ancient Egyptian general and a high priest from the reign of Psusennes I of the 21st dynasty.
+He held many military, religious and administrative titles which gave him the honour of being buried in the royal necropolis, although he wasn’t of royal descent.
 His tomb was found by Pierre Montent inside the royal necropolis of Tanis.